 We guarantee to interview anyone with a disability whose application meets the minimum criteria for the post.
-By ‘minimum criteria’ we mean that you must provide us with evidence in your application which demonstrates that you generally meet the level of competence required for each competence, as well as meeting any of the qualifications, skills or experience defined as essential.
-Leonard Cheshire Disability is committed to the employment and career development of disabled people.
-To show this, we use the Disability Confident Employer Symbol awarded by Department of Work and Pensions.
+By ‘minimum criteria’ we mean that you must provide evidence in your application to demonstrate that you generally meet the level of competence required.
+You must also meet any of the qualifications, skills or experience defined as essential.

-The Disability Discrimination Act 1995 defines a disabled person as someone who has a physical or mental impairment, which has a substantial and adverse long-term effect on his or her ability to carry out normal day-to-day activities.
+The Equality Act 2010 (Disability Discrimination Act 1995 for NI) defines a disabled person as someone who has a physical or mental impairment that has a substantial and long-term negative effect on their ability to do daily activities.

-If you want to apply under the Guaranteed Interview Scheme simply tick yes in the personal details section when making your application and asked if you wish to apply under the guaranteed interview scheme.
-We will try to provide access, equipment or other practical support to ensure that if you have a disability you can compete on equal terms with non-disabled people.
+We will try to provide access, equipment or other practical support during the recruitment process, to ensure that if you have a disability you can compete on equal terms with other applicants.
 If you are invited to interview, you will be asked what reasonable adjustments you will require, if any, to enable you to attend an interview.

 In signing up to this scheme you are confirming that you consider yourself to have a disability as defined above.